MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_06_explore_sentinel.md

 1. From the left navigation panel, select **MITRE ATT&CK**.
 MITRE ATT&CK is a publicly accessible knowledge base of tactics and techniques that are commonly used by attackers.
 With Microsoft Sentinel you can view the detections already active in your workspace, and those available for you to configure, to understand your organization's security coverage, based on the tactics and techniques from the MITRE ATT&CK® framework.
 Select any cell from the matrix and note the information available on the right side of the screen.

 1. From the left navigation panel, select **Community**.
-Microsoft security analysts constantly create and add new workbooks, playbooks, hunting queries, and more, posting them to the community for you to use in your environment.
-You can download sample content from the private community GitHub repository to create custom workbooks, hunting queries, notebooks, and playbooks for Microsoft Sentinel.
-Select **Onboard community content**.
-A new tab to the GitHub repository opens where you can download content to enable your scenarios.
-Return to the Azure tab in your browser.
+The community page includes Cybersecurity insights and updates from Microsoft Research, a link to a list of Microsoft Sentinel Blogs, a link to Microsoft Sentinel Forums, links the the latest editions to the Microsoft Sentinel Hub, and more.
+Explore this at will.

 1. From the left navigation panel, select **Analytics**.
 There should be two active rules, one that is available by default and the rule you created in the previous task.
 Select the default rule **Advanced Multistage Attack Detection**.
 Note the detailed information.
 Microsoft Sentinel uses Fusion, a correlation engine based on scalable machine learning algorithms, to automatically detect multistage attacks (also known as advanced persistent threats) by identifying combinations of anomalous behaviors and suspicious activities that are observed at various stages of the kill chain.
 On the basis of these discoveries, Microsoft Sentinel generates incidents that would otherwise be difficult to catch.

 1. From the left navigation panel, select **Automation**.
 Here you can create simple automation rules, integrate with existing playbooks, or create new playbooks.
 Select **+ Create** then select **Automation rule**.
 Note the window that opens on the right side of the screen and the options available to create conditions and actions.
 Select **Cancel** from the bottom of the screen.

 1. From the left navigation panel, select **Workbooks**.
-Read the description of what is a Microsoft Sentinel workbook.
+Read the description of the Microsoft Sentinel workbook.
 Workbooks can be added through the Content hub.Any workbooks previously installed would be listed here.
 Select **Go to content hub**.
 The content hub lists content that includes workbooks either as part of a solution or as a standalone workbook.
 Scroll down to see the available options.

 1. Close the window by selecting the **X** on the top-right corner of the window.